MrJoy/code_counter/README.md

 ## Copyright

-Copyright (c) 2012 Cloudability Inc.
-Distributed under the MIT licnese.
-See LICENSE for details.
+Distributed under the MIT license.
+See LICENSE for details, including authorship/ownership.